-Our EAL pupils are entitled to opportunities for educational success that are equal to those of our English speaking pupils.
+Our EAL pupils are given opportunities for educational success that are equal to those of our English speaking pupils.

 - EAL pupils are not a homogenous group; their needs vary according to a range of factors.
-We provide a range of teaching and learning activities to meet curriculum demands and different learning styles and needs. - Well planned, classroom-based lessons in appropriately organised class groups provide the best environment for acquisition of English by EAL pupils. - The multilingualism of our EAL pupils enriches our school community. - To become fully competent in the use of curriculum/academic English is a long process; pupils may require long-term support.
-Depending on their age at the time of admission, some pupils may receive more support than others, for example, children who enter the school in Year 7 or 8 will need more support to access the academic nature of the lessons, in comparison to children in the nursery or in the junior section of the school. - Having a home language other than English is not a learning difficulty.
+We provide a range of teaching and learning activities to meet curriculum demands and different learning styles and needs. - Well planned, classroom-based lessons in appropriately organised class groups provide the best environment for acquisition of English by EAL pupils. - The multilingualism of our EAL pupils enriches our school community. - To become fully competent in the use of curriculum/academic English is a long process; pupils may require long-term support. - Having a home language other than English is not a learning difficulty.
 They are only taught as part of Learning Support if they need help to access the academic curriculum compared to their peers, or if they also have Special Educational Needs/Disabilities.